rhodyprog4ds/BrownFall24/_sources/assignments/01-setup.md

 4. Follow instructions in the README to make your portfolio your own with information about yourself(completeness only) and your own definition of data science (graded for **level 1 process**)
 5. complete the `success.md` file as per the instructions in the comments in that file (it is a syllabus quiz)
 6. Create a Jupyter notebook called `grading.ipynb` and write a function that computes a grade for this course, with the  docstring below.
 Your notebook will need to be organized and readable in a data science style, following style from other courses will not earn credit.
+7. (additional programming step to assess prerequisite knowledge, tba)
 <!--
-7. [Upload the notebook to your repo](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository) directly on the main branch.
+1. [Upload the notebook to your repo](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository) directly on the main branch.
-8. Add the line `  - file: grading` in your `_toc.yml` file.
+2. Add the line `  - file: grading` in your `_toc.yml` file.

 the syntax of the line added to your `_toc.yml` has to be exact